How to Cook Filet Mignon on Pit Boss Pellet Grill (In 4 Simple Steps)

 What Temperature to Sear the Filet Mignon?

 Filet mignon requires a very hot grill and direct heat.
+This allows the meat to cook quickly without overcooking.

 heating-blackstone-pit-boss-filet-mignon

-How Long to Grill Filet Mignon?
+How Long to Sear Filet Mignon?

+You should sear the filet mignon for 1-2 minutes per side.
 The cook should depend on the internal temperature rather than the cooking time.

 A handheld thermometer makes it very easy to check the doneness temperature.